-A person with short Achilles tendons cannot properly elevate their toes in running, clearing steps, or climbing which further delays their gross motor development and makes them more prone to tripping on their own feet.
+A person with short Achilles tendons cannot properly elevate their toes in running, clearing steps or climbing, which further delays their gross motor development and makes them more prone to tripping on their own feet.

-When utilized together, these all work to lower them back down to their heels to allow proper functional development in the areas of walking, strength, balance, and coordination.
-The earlier toe walking is addressed, the higher likelihood of preventing the cascade of negative long-term effects.
+When utilized together, these work to lower them back down to their heels to allow proper functional development in the areas of walking, strength, balance and coordination.
+The earlier that toe walking is addressed, the higher the likelihood of preventing the cascade of negative long-term effects.

 Pediatric therapists have ample experience in dealing with toe walking and are more than capable of designing a program to help a child and their family decrease both toe walking and the negative consequences associated with it.
 A good place to start would be with your child’s physician.